 Mira is an undergraduate student at the University of Waterloo completing a Bachelor of Arts in Psychology, with a minor in Social Development Studies.
 Her focus in research has been towards investigating and developing screening and early prevention and/or intervention methods that indicate the relationship between specific personality traits and depression or anxiety in youth.
 She is passionate about helping others and hoping to pursue a career in Counselling.

-Arden Song is an undergraduate student in the Management Engineering program at the University of Waterloo.
-They are currently investigating the possible applications of e-ink displays in games.
-Arden was first introduced to the Games Institute through a research assistantship under the supervision of Dr. Mark Hancock.
-Since then, they have helped in research about the lifestyle of vanlifers, daydreaming in video games, and the space requirements of board games.
+Arden Song is an undergraduate student in the Management Engineering program.
+They were first introduced to the Games Institute through a research assistantship under the supervision of Dr. Mark Hancock.
+Since then, they have helped in research about the lifestyle of vanlifers (culminating in a paper published in CHI 2021), daydreaming in video games, and the space requirements of board games.
+Arden is currently investigating hybrid physical-digital games and how games may be played remotely.

 "Interested in Machine Learning, I have developed predictive regression models in the financial industry and am ready to expand my career/academic path into the games industry!
 Believed in data driven facts and looking forward to learning deeper knowledge and broader applications of ML/NLP in the Games Institute."